materialscloud-org/optimade-maker/src/mcloud_implementation/docs/index.md

 properties will be returned alongside queries to other major [data providers](https://www.optimade.org/providers-dashboard/), and additionally enables future programmatic re-use of the data.
-This approach has already found use in select cases where AiiDA graphs were exported and stored by MCA, and subsequently exposed with OPTIMADE APIs, but now the functionality can be used on many common data types such as those understood by [ASE](https://wiki.fysik.dtu.dk/ase/) and [pymatgen](https://pymatgen.org).
+This approach has already found use in select cases where AiiDA databases were exported and stored by MCA, and subsequently exposed with OPTIMADE APIs, but now the functionality can be used on many common data types such as those understood by [ASE](https://wiki.fysik.dtu.dk/ase/) and [pymatgen](https://pymatgen.org).

-To enable this for an MCA submission, users must provide an additional config file at the top-level of their submission, named `optimade.yml`.
+To enable this for an MCA submission, users must provide an additional config file at the top-level of their submission, named `optimade.yaml`.
 The contents of this file will instruct the MCA data pipelines to ingest data from supported formats, then create and expose a queryable database.
 The full config file format, with examples, is described in the